arunnbaba/pandas_ui/README.md

 # pandas_ui
 pandas_ui helps you wrangle &amp; explore your data and create custom visualizations without digging through StackOverflow.
 All inside your Jupyter Notebook or JupyterLab ( alternative to Bamboolib ).

-This tool is tested and verified with windows OS, Google chrome, Python 3.7.
+This tool is tested and verified with windows 10, Google chrome, Python 3.7.

 # Getting started.